 After March 2019 if there’s no deal

-In the unlikely event of the UK leaving the EU without a negotiated agreement, the majority of position, navigation and timing services provided by Galileo and European Geostationary Navigation Overlay will continue to be freely available to all UK based users.
-The Public Regulated Service will not be available to the UK; however, this is not expected to be completed until the mid-2020s and will not have immediate impact on users.
+In the event of the UK leaving the EU without a negotiated agreement, the majority of position, navigation and timing services provided by Galileo and European Geostationary Navigation Overlay will continue to be freely available to all UK based users.
+The Prime Minister has made clear the UK will not use Galileo (including the Public Regulated Service) for defence or critical national infrastructure.

 The UK will no longer play any part in the development of Galileo or European Geostationary Navigation Overlay programmes.
 This means that UK-based businesses, academics and researchers will be unable to bid for future EU Global Navigation Satellite System contracts and may face difficulty carrying out and completing existing contracts.
 For example, it may not be possible for businesses or organisations which currently host Galileo and European Geostationary Navigation Overlay ground infrastructure to continue to do so.

 To prepare for this scenario the UK is exploring alternatives to fulfil its needs for secure and resilient position, navigation and timing information.
 These contingency options are made possible by the expertise of the UK space sector and will be assessed on their own merits.
 The government will invest £92 million from the Brexit readiness fund on an 18-month programme to design a UK Global Navigation Satellite System.
 This will inform the decision to create an independent system as an alternative to Galileo.